-I’m writer, scholar, and critic interested in the novel’s portrayal of interiority and self, and in the social history of English education.
-My current project, Judgment: an Alternative History of How We Taught Writing, examines what today gets called “assessment” in literary education, looking at the archive of our criteria and methods for evaluating student essays to unpack the longstanding tension between skill-building and subject formation in American schooling.
 My essays and reviews of contemporary fiction regularly appear in Alta and the Los Angeles Review of Books, while my academic work has been published in journals such as ELH and Victorian Review.
 In 2019, I edited a scholarly edition of the Wilkie Collins novella The Dead Alive for Broadview Press.
 I received a Ph.D. in English and Comparative Literature from Columbia University, where I studied narratology and the 19th-century novel.
-Originally from Boulder, Colorado (and thus terminally outdoorsy), I teach writing and literary studies in San Diego, California, where I live with my husband and a large cat named Fancy Blanche.
+Originally from Boulder, Colorado (and thus terminally outdoorsy), I teach writing and literary studies in San Diego, California, where I live with my husband, our garden, and a very large cat.

 Recent Reviews and Essays